-14 The value for a tonne of cement is likely to be higher, as Taylor et al. 2006 give numbers for clinker production.
+The value for a ton of cement is likely to be higher, as Taylor et al. (2006) give numbers for clinker production.
+It is important to understand that thermodynamic limits are unlikely to be reached in reality, as other constraints (e.g. time) need to be regarded (Spreng, 1993).

-15 Obviously there are large differences between country groups particular with respect to cement production.
+&lt;sup>18 Obviously there are large differences between country groups particular with respect to cement production.
 Asian countries have used significantly more cement per capita in their development process than European or North-American countries (see also Appendix for more detailed information on cement production in selected OECD countries).
 We presume that differences in urban development patterns and types of buildings can explain these differences; a detailed discussion of the phenomenon is however beyond the scope of this paper.